-The consultation process was designed to capture the stakeholders' vision on the challenges and needs of the cross-border area, to agree on the strategic prioritization of the policy and specific objectives and, to engage them in the definition of the results to be achieved within each priority axis and the strategic interventions to be implemented in this respect.
+The consultation process was designed to capture the stakeholders' vision on the challenges and needs of the cross-border area to agree on the strategic prioritization of the policy and specific objectives and, to engage them in the definition of the results to be achieved within each priority axis and the strategic interventions to be implemented in this respect.
 The cross-border relevant stakeholders have been involved during the entire programme preparation process, to ensure useful results and meeting their demands.
 This was achieved through various consultation activities, organized during different phases of the programme development process.

 The consultations and meetings were held in the period August - October 2019, both on Turkish and Bulgarian territory.
-Six meetings of regional focus groups were conducted in Turkey - 2 in Edirne (on 29.07.2019 and 30.07.2019) and 4 in Kırklareli (on 31.07.2019 and 01.08.2019) and a broad regional consultation meeting in Bulgaria (in October 2019 in Burgas).
+Six meetings of regional focus groups were conducted in Türkiye - 2 in Edirne (on 29.07.2019 and 30.07.2019) and 4 in Kırklareli (on 31.07.2019 and 01.08.2019) and a broad regional consultation meeting in Bulgaria (in October 2019 in Burgas).
 The aim of the conducted regional consultations was to identify the local needs, following the bottom-up approach and to incorporate proposals by the stakeholders regarding the prioritization of policy objectives and possible interventions.
-Representatives of wide range of relevant stakeholders took part in the meetings - among which local and regional authorities, educational institutions, local business, non-governmental organizations from the CBC region.
+Stackeholders representatives took part in the meetings - among which local and regional authorities, educational institutions, local business, NGOs from the CBC region.

-Both in the development of the Territorial analysis and the elaboration of the Programme, the consultation process with the partners was planned in close correlation with the schedule of the main sections of the programme, so that the consultations provide timely feedback.
-Participants in the extensive cross-border regional consultations agreed on the need to propose joint measures and by using the untapped potential of the region and applying place-based approaches to contribute to the development of the region in a more consistent, efficient and sustainable way.
+Participants in the extensive cross-border regional consultations agreed on the need to propose joint measures considering the untapped potential of the region and applying place-based approaches to contribute to the development of the region in a more sustainable way.

-Policy Objective 5 "Europe closer to citizens" was supported by the participating stakeholders as the most suitable way for implementation of integrated measures that could contribute for solving common and diverse challenges in the border region.
+PO 5 "Europe closer to citizens" was supported by the participating stakeholders as the most suitable way for implementation of integrated measures that could contribute for solving common and diverse challenges in the border region.
 New type of beneficiaries, partnerships and activities will be included, ensuring sustainability and capitalizing the experience in cooperation between the two countries.